gyscos/coinched/Readme.md

 It uses [libcoinche](https://github.com/Gyscos/libcoinche) to model a game of coinche, and presents it as a network service, for example as a HTTP interface.

-To run the default HTTP API:
+To run the default HTTP server:

 ```
-cargo run
+cargo run --bin coinched
 ```

 Note: `coinched` currently requires rust>=1.6, which won't be stable until